Supporting DACA and Undocumented Students

-- Q: If my parents are undocumented, but I am an American citizen, am I eligible for
+Q: If my parents are undocumented, but I am an American citizen, am I eligible for federal aid?

 A: Yes.
 Your parents’ immigration status does not affect your eligibility for federal student aid.
 The FAFSA doesn’t ask your parents’ status.
 However, the FAFSA will ask for your parent's social security number.
 You can enter all zeros in its place.
 You should not enter their Individual Taxpayer Identification Number or ITIN number as this can delay the financial aid review process.
 If you have questions about your FAFSA, contact the Financial Aid Office at 414-382-6262.

 Q: Are there any other scholarships for which I qualify?